Who we are

 The Board of Classification is the BBFC Chief Executive plus the President and two Vice Presidents.
 They are designated with statutory responsibility for the classification of video works under the Video Recordings Act 1984.
-The President and Vice Presidents are consulted in the case of difficult or controversial works or ones that raise particular questions of policy.
+The Board of Classification is consulted on difficult decisions.
 They are appointed by the Council of Management.

 The President is Patrick Swaffer, a former Senior and Managing Partner of Goodman Derrick solicitors.
-He currently is a Consultant to that firm, sits as a Recorder in the Crown Court and is a partner in Media Compliance Services LLP.
+He is a Consultant to that firm, sits as a Recorder in the Crown Court and is a partner in Media Compliance Services LLP.

 Patrick had been the BBFC's legal adviser for many years, a role which he relinquished when he was appointed President.

 The Vice Presidents